alexzaccaron/2021_enec_mt/README.md

 Below is a summarized description of the directories and scripts.

+### `circos`
+In this folder there are the files used to construct the circos plot shown in the manuscript.
+Once circos in installed, simply running `circos` inside this directory will produce the plot.
+Further manual edits were performed for get the final version.

 ### `mt_genome_coverage`

 In this folder, there is a `Snakefile` that will map with `bwa mem` whole-genome sequencing reads of five *E. necator* isolates to the reference nuclear and mitochondrial genomes.
 It basically does: